 COVAX Phase II challenges and opportunities

-Lessons from simulated negotiations.
+Lessons learned from the Policy Challenge II-COVAX course simulated negotiations.

 The United Kingdom has vaccinated nearly 90% of their adult population, while less than 2% of populations in low-income countries have received at least one dose.
 This dire picture reveals an urgent need for global cooperation.
 COVAX is an international initiative – jointly led by Gavi, the Vaccine Alliance, the Coalition for Epidemic Preparedness Innovations (CEPI), the United Nations International Children’s Emergency Fund (UNICEF) and the World Health Organization (WHO) – that aims to facilitate cooperation to provide equitable distribution of high-quality, collectively funded, and/or fairly-priced COVID-19 vaccines on a global scale.